top of page

 Question: Do I have to feed the bees after I install them?

 Answer: This depends on when you get your bees.
 If it is early in the spring, before trees are in bloom and it is still getting cool/cold at night, you should probably feed them still, just to be safe.
 One part sugar dissolved in one part water will do great.
 You can purchase feeders at our bee supply store or just use a Tupperware lid and put marbles and rocks in it so they have something to stand on to eat and not drown.
 If it is later in the spring, into May, you should be good not feeding them.
 If in doubt, feed them, it won't hurt anything!
+You will always want to feed, no matter what, if you install a package.

 Question: Is food all I need to do for the bees?

 Answer: You can put sugar water out, pollen mixtures/patties for proteins and water.
 Water is just as important as food, especially when it gets hot out.
 Cool, fresh water helps the bees keep their hive cooler on hot days.
 Consider a chick water container you can buy at any feed store and fill it with water once a day.
+Just remember to feed inside the hive or outside, away from your hive.
+You don't want to attract other insects to your hives.
+Don't worry. the bees will find it.

 Question: When I pickup my bees, how long before I put it into my hive?